What Makes a Golf Resort Stand Out? A Look at Why Short Courses Are Gaining Popularity

 Cost-Effective for Golfers

-For families or occasional golfers, short courses provide a less expensive entry to the game.
+For families or occasional golfers, short golf courses provide a less expensive entry to the game.
 More accessible pricing also enables resorts to appeal to a greater variety of players, stimulating foot traffic and play.

 Enjoy Golf Through a Short Yet Enjoyable Setting